nidhinishad21/W25_4495_S2_NidhiN/README.md

 # FinTrack
-A web app with a backend in node js and front-end using bootstrap with EJS, where users can track income/expenses, set budgets, and visualize their financial habits with interactive charts.
+A web app where users can track income/expenses, set budgets, and visualize their financial habits with interactive charts.

 Tech Stack: Bootstrap with EJS (front-end) or Flutter Node.js (back-end)